AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/build-and-deployment.md

 This issue difficult to identify as it does not result in a failure on the initial deployment, only on subsequent deployments.
 Noticeable symptoms include:

 + The initial deployment succeeds, however new or changed mutable content, that is part of the deployment, does not appear to exists on AEM Publish service.
++ Activation/De-activation of content in AEM Author is blocked
 + Subsequent deployments fail in the Deploy to step, with the Deploy to step failing after approximately 60 minutes.

 To validate this issue is the cause of the failing behavior: